scottharwell/m1-awx-operator-runner/README.md

 ### Running the Container

 Once the container is built, then you can just run the container when you want to run the latest updates to AWX.
-The operator will be at the latest version as of the time that it was built.
-If the versions are off, then you can build a new container instance, or just run `git pull` from the repository in the container and then checkout the newest release.
+The container entry point is pre-configured to the latest release of the AWX operator.
+So, when running the following `docker run` command, it will operate functionally the same as if you were running `make deploy` from the repo on your local machine.
+The operator will be at the latest version as of the time that the container was last built.

-Be sure that you properly mount your K8s config file so that the AWX Operator will be able to deploy to your cluster.
+Be sure that you properly mount your K8s config file so that the AWX operator will be able to deploy to your cluster.

 ```fish
 docker run -it \